digitallysavvy/agora-signaling-demo/GUIDE.md

 ```

-The new CSS styles set the `#container` to 100% of the `view-width` and `view-height` and defines a class `.user` for all user `<div />` elements to share.
+The new CSS styles set the `#container` to 100% of the `view-width` and `view-height` and defines a class `.user` for all user `<div/>` elements to share.
 The new styles also contain two classes for adding scaling and rotation animations to `<div/>` elements and a class to fade a div to 25% opacity.

 ## UI.js
 Now that we have the HTML/DOM structure laid out and have defined our styles, we are ready to add in the JS.
 Create a new file [`ui.js`](ui.js) and add the code below.